inters/snabb/src/program/vita/vita-loadtest.md

     nroutes 1;
     packet-size 60;

 These meta-configurations allows us to define the number of routes to use in the test case, as well the packet size of the packets in the generated Pcap records.
-We can then generate equivalent configurations to the above, and more importantly Pcap records with adequate test traffic using `gentest.snabb`:
+We can then generate equivalent configurations to the above using `genconf.snabb` and, more importantly, Pcap records with adequate test traffic using `genpcap.snabb`:

+    $ sudo program/vita/genconf.snabb < gentest-node1.conf \
+       | sudo ./snabb config set node1 /
-    $ sudo program/vita/gentest.snabb gentest-node1.conf node1.conf node1-private-in.pcap
+    $ sudo program/vita/genpcap.snabb < gentest-node1.conf \
+       > node1-private-in.pcap
+    $ sudo program/vita/genconf.snabb < gentest-node2.conf \
+       | sudo ./snabb config set node2 /
-    $ sudo program/vita/gentest.snabb gentest-node2.conf node2.conf node2-private-in.pcap
+    $ sudo program/vita/genpcap.snabb < gentest-node2.conf \

-Enough prologue, now we have everything to start testing.
-To start the two vita nodes in the background (we bind both key manager processes to the same hardware thread as they are not CPU hungry under normal circumstances):

-    $ sudo ./vita --cpu 1,2,3,4,5 node1.conf &> node1.log &
-    $ sudo ./vita --cpu 1,6,7,8,9 node2.conf &> node2.log &
+       > node2-private-in.pcap

 And now we can run `find-limit`, which will determine the No-Drop-Rate (NDR) by means of a binary search:

-    $ sudo ./snabb loadtest find-limit -b 1e9 --cpu 10 \
+    $ sudo ./snabb loadtest find-limit -b 1e9 --cpu 11 \
         node1-private-in.pcap node1 node2 22:00.0 \
         node2-private-in.pcap node2 node1 23:00.2